tmkowalewski/CloverSort/README.md

 # CloverSort
-A framework for sorting data from the Clover Array's Mesytec DAQ system at TUNL
+A framework for sorting and analyzing data from the Clover Array's Mesytec DAQ system at TUNL